flarn2006/GraphCalc3DS/README.md

 * Equations must be entered in RPN (Reverse Polish Notation).
 This means, for example, rather than "sin(4 + x)", you would enter "4 x + sin".
 * If you've entered a number and want to start entering a new number immediately after, press the decimal point key twice, or only once if there's already a decimal point.
-* Yes, I know about the issue where the text sometimes shifts to the left a little.
-I think that's a bug in sftdlib.